AssetRipper/AssetRipper.NativeDialogs/README.md

 On Windows, downstream projects must disable `CETCompat`.
 Leaving it enabled may cause crashes when opening native file dialogs.

-Add the following to the consuming project’s `.csproj`:
+Add the following to the consuming project `.csproj` file:

 ```xml
 <PropertyGroup>